PowerDNS/pdns/pdns/recursordist/docs/performance.rst

    pages) if :program:`Recursor` uses more physical memory than available and performance will be severely impacted.

 Below the memory usage observed for a specific test case are described.
-Please note that depending on OS, version of system libraries, version of the :program:`Recursor`, features used and usage patterns these numbers may vary.
+Please note that depending on OS, version of system libraries, version of the :program:`Recursor`, features used and usage patterns these numbers will vary.
 Test and observe your system to learn more about the memory requirements specific to your case.

 The most important subsystems that use memory are: